listentothefrog/react-native-projects/README.md

 1. Set up Firebase:

-   a.
-Create a Firebase project at https://console.firebase.google.com/.
+   - Create a Firebase project at https://console.firebase.google.com/.
-   b.
-Add an Android and/or iOS app in the Firebase project (depending on your target platform).
+   - Add an Android and/or iOS app in the Firebase project (depending on your target platform).
-   c.
-Obtain the Firebase configuration (API keys, database URL, etc.).
+   - Obtain the Firebase configuration (API keys, database URL, etc.).
-   d.
-Add the Firebase configuration to the app by following the setup instructions provided by Firebase.
+   - Add the Firebase configuration to the app by following the setup instructions provided by Firebase.

 2. Start the development server: